-It’s perfect to bring to your next picnic or potluck or make or for your family and enjoy the leftovers all week long.
-Toss in some shredded chicken you have lunch or a hearty, no-heat-up-your-house dinner!
+It’s perfect to bring to your next picnic or potluck or make or use as meal prep, add a protein and enjoy the leftovers all week long.
 It saves beautifully and you can even make it ahead of time.
 In fact, it gets better with a little time.

-This past weekend was our Meyer Family Reunion, which is my Dad’s side of the family.
+This past weekend was our Family Reunion, which is my Dad’s side of the family.
 My grandparents were of hearty German-Prussian stock; married in 1912, they had 7 boys over the course of 19 years.
 My dad; the youngest was born when my grandmother was 47, this was back in 32!
 She used to tell the boys, “that’s when the bottom dropped out.”
 She had a great sense of humor!

 They raised their family through two World Wars; 2 of their boys serving in WWII; they survived the depression while raising a large family in a small two-bedroom house with an attic converted into a bunk room and watched our world change in ways we’ll probably never see again.